x110/SpendWise/README.md

 - **Mobile App**: Users can download the SpendWise mobile app to interact with the chatbot.
 [Download APK](#)
 - **Gradio Interface**: Users can also access SpendWise via a Gradio interface.
-[Gradio UI](https://saaf.github.io/spendwise)
+[Gradio UI](https://saaf.github.io/spendwise) The Gradio UI backend is available in the repository [github.com/UsmanSafni/SpendWise](https://github.com/UsmanSafni/SpendWise).

 ## Objectives
 - **Automate Transaction Categorization**: Utilize an LLM to accurately categorize each transaction from bank statements into predefined spending categories (e.g., groceries, entertainment, utilities).